PARCISZEWSKI/CT_G42_unibot/README.md

 # CT_G42_unibot
 ## TO-DO
-- Add more words so that the detector can more reliably detect topics
 - Add in the actual datasets so we have full functionality
 - Add a quit option